kennethmikolaichik/Regis/README.md

 The servo PWM timing is written with the aid of the PiGPIO library: https://abyz.me.uk/rpi/pigpio/

-As of 5.11.2023:
-Run the folowing program to control the robots movment and camera.
+Run the folowing program from the command line of your pi to control the robots movment and camera.
 It is the main interface I have created for controlling the robot.
+It is in the 'Awaken' folder.

     Initialize.py

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -